 Located in Ravenswood, Lillstreet offers countless art classes for first timers and experienced artists alike, like textiles, photography, ceramics, and metalsmithing.
 Classes will run you around $180 and last around 5 weeks depending on the session.
-I have yet to take a class here, but it’s definitely on my list!
+I’m signed up for a first-time ceramics class this fall, and I’m so excited!

 Botanical Arts at the Chicago Botanical Garden in Glencoe (Suburb)